What is Plantar Fasciitis?

 If you ignore the condition you may develop chronic heel pain, which will probably alter the way you walk.
 When you change your gait, you are at risk of developing hip, leg, knee, or back pain.

-In a recent study PRP was found to be a more effective treatment than steroid injections for chronic cases of plantar fasciitis.
+Both PRP and Steroid Injections provide immediate temporary pain relief.
+In a recent study, PRP was found to be a more effective treatment than steroid injections for chronic cases of plantar fasciitis.
 It increased long term function and relieved pain.
+At Pain Solutions, many of our patients report complete pain relief for up to two years following a PRP treatment.

 Surgical relief is recommended only for those who cannot find relief in any other way.
 The surgeon may recommend one of two surgeries.